k-box/k-box/resources/assets/pages/en/help.md

 **3. What account to assign to new user?**

 Assign the account based on the permissions:
-- **guest** – can preview and download files.
-Has access to the "Shared with me" page exclusively;
-- **partner** – can additionally upload, edit and share files.
+- **partner** – can upload, edit and share files.
 Has access to shared Projects and Private space page;
 - **project administrator** – can additionally add/remove members, un-/publish content from project.

 **4. Are there permissions I definitely should provide users with?**